aahamlin/aahamlin.github.io/_posts/2021-07-16-surviving-coding-interviews.md

 ## Steps to manage stress during your coding interview

 It's okay to take a few minutes to think through the problem.
 It's okay to write notes to yourself.
+Ask clarifying questions, breakdown the problem, and strategize a solution.
 When you're ready, breathe, and use these simple steps.

-1. Ask clarifying questions, breakdown the problem, and strategize a solution.

-2. Explain your approach to the interviewer
+1. Explain your approach to the interviewer

-3. Write a test for one task
+2. Write a test for one task

-4. Write the code for the test
+3. Write the code for the test

-5. Repeat steps 3 and 4 until done
+5. Repeat steps 2 and 3 until done

 If your evaluation is in person, memorize the steps, write them in your notebook, and read it as many times as you can before and in-between the interview stages.
 If you're doing a video interview, write them on a 3x5" note card and tape it to your monitor.